lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 | ML-KEM-1024 |    1568     |     64      |     1568     |
 {: #tab-mlkem-sizes title="ML-KEM Key and Ciphertext Sizes"}

-When these values are required to be carried in an ASN.1 structure, they are wrapped as described in {{sec-composite-key-structs}} and {{sec-composite-sigs-structs}}.
+When these values are required to be carried in an ASN.1 structure, they are wrapped as described in {{sec-composite-keys}} and {{sec-CompositeCiphertextValue}}.

 ## SerializePublicKey and DeserializePublicKey